hong kong

 Please visit SRO website for further information.
 On-campus residence will be arranged for successful applicants, subject to availability of hostel places.

-This research program is open to regular, full-time students in the Faculties of Science, Health Science and Engineering at the University of Calgary, who have completed at least 2 full years at the post-secondary level, with a minimum GPA of 2.7 (B-)
+This research program is open to regular, full-time students in the Faculties of Science, Health Science and Engineering at the University of Calgary, who have completed at least 1 full year at the post-secondary level, with a minimum GPA of 2.5.

 Please choose your top 5 research placements in the application.